webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-You can also pass a model class name, and the framework will resolve the table name:
+You can also pass a model class name; the framework will resolve the table name:

 ```php
 Validator::make($data, [